TheMineWay/statenet/docs/docs/state-machines/setup.md

 });
 ```

+Notice that the `Factory<S, A>` Method accepts two generic types.

+- S: defines the states type.
+- A: defined the actions type.

+In the following examples both types will be set to `string`, but you can use whatever type you like (it is recommended to use enum values).

 ### Adding states

 Inside the `Factory` method, use `mb.AddState` to define each state in your state machine.
 For instance: